 A wrongful death claim can result from any circumstance where another person’s negligence resulted in the death of your loved one.
 According to Virginia law, these claims must involve a death caused by a wrongful act, omission, or default.
 In other words, another person’s actions or failure to act could lead to a wrongful death claim.
 Some situations that commonly result in wrongful death claims include:

 - Vehicle accidents.
 The same factors that cause a personal injury claim could also lead to a wrongful death lawsuit if the injuries are fatal.
 Common examples include reckless driving, speeding, or driving under the influence of drugs or alcohol.

 - Violent crime.
 Any violent criminal act could also result in a civil suit.

 - Property hazards.
-If a hazard on the property of another person causes a fatal accident, the property owner could face civil liability.
+If a hazard on another person’s property causes a fatal accident, the property owner could face civil liability.

 - Medical malpractice.
-Any mistakes by a medical professional, from surgical errors to prescription mistakes, could lead to a wrongful death claim.
+Any medical professional mistakes, from surgical to prescription mistakes, could lead to a wrongful death claim.